 Investments in equity instruments that do not have a quoted market price in an active market and whose fair value cannot be reliably measured are measured at cost.
-Other financial assets categorised as available-for-sale are subsequently measured at their fair values with the gain or loss recognised in other comprehensive income, except for impairment losses, which is recognised in profit or loss.
-On derecognition, the cumulative gain or loss recognised in other comprehensive income is reclassified from equity into profit or loss.
-Interest calculated for a debt instrument using the effective interest method is recognised in profit or loss.
+Other financial assets categorised as available-for-sale are subsequently measured at their fair values with the gain or loss recognised in other comprehensive income, except for impairment losses, which is recognised in income statement.
+On derecognition, the cumulative gain or loss recognised in other comprehensive income is reclassified from equity into income statement.
+Interest calculated for a debt instrument using the effective interest method is recognised income statement.

-All financial assets are subject to review for impairment losses (see note 2(l)(i)).
+All financial assets are subject to review for impairment losses (see note 4(I)(i)).

-Financial liabilities
+Financial Liabilities